moschiel/renode-lis2dw12-tutorial/README.md

 The [official model](https://github.com/renode/renode-infrastructure/blob/master/src/Emulator/Peripherals/Peripherals/Sensors/LIS2DW12.cs)
 also separates these responsibilities.
 Its `Write` accepts address and data in separate calls, and `FinishTransmission` ends that state.
-We follow this structure with a boolean and a pointer.

 The physical device also supports SPI (datasheet section 6.2).
 The reference implementation uses `II2CPeripheral`; this tutorial we are going to implement I2C only.